 Our daily employee morale data quickly changes when they start being authentic.
 When they start creating a culture of trust.

 We also see the impact of a new shift manager taking over a team.

-“One coworker decided to change his role in the company“, says Joan Manel Torres at food manufacturer Dallant. ”The day we announced it we could see the impact as our levels fell that day.”
+“One coworker decided to change his role in our company“, says Joan Manel Torres.
+As a manager at food manufacturer Dallant, he closely watched the outcome. ”The day we announced it we could see the impact as our levels fell that day.”

 This means the company can also give feedback on how things went on the first day as a new manager.

-This way, management can quickly see if the new shift manager needs a hand from HR to adjust to the company and your blue collar employees.
+This way, management can quickly see if the new shift manager needs a hand.

 Data to show differences between shifts